The Evolution Of Trans Representation In Hollywood

 Growing up in London in the ‘80s and ‘90s, Jake Graf couldn’t find himself in any of the TV or film characters he saw.
 “I knew pretty much as soon as I could speak that I was a boy in the wrong body,” Graf, now an actor, writer, and filmmaker, told Refinery29.
 “The fact that I didn’t see myself in society, on the street, in media or anywhere else made for a lonely and isolating experience.”

-“It was the most horrific representation that you could ever possibly see as your baptism into saying, ‘Oh look, there’s me on screen.’
-I honestly think that put me off transitioning for another ten years,” Graf says.
+“It was the most horrific representation that you could ever possibly see as your baptism into saying, ‘Oh look, there’s me on screen'.
+I honestly think that put me off transitioning for another 10 years,” Graf says.

 The state of transgender representation in TV and film has changed significantly since Graf’s coming of age when, he describes, "trans women were either portrayed as sex workers, murderesses, the kind of body being wheeled out of the gurney, or the butt of the joke."

 Graf has made multiple short films about trans individuals, and was in the movie The Danish Girl.
-They aren't the only filmmaker working to depict more — and better — trans stories onscreen.
+He isn't the only filmmaker working to depict more — and better — trans stories onscreen.
 Let's track the progress Hollywood has made in journeying away from the tropes Graf described.